-In its Application, PG&E seeks authority to issue Recovery Bonds to finance additional fire risk mitigation plan capital expenditures authorized pursuant to Pub.
-Util.
-Code § 8386.3(e), enacted under AB 1054.
-AB 1054 provides that utilities may seek approval from the Commission to use securitization to finance cost and expenses related to catastrophic wildfires that are just and reasonable, in the public interest, and maximize ratepayer savings.21 In previous financing orders we have provided the relevant statutory provisions
+In its Application, PG&E seeks authority to issue Recovery Bonds to finance additional fire risk mitigation plan capital expenditures authorized pursuant to § 8386.3(e), enacted under AB 1054.
+AB 1054 provides that utilities may seek approval from the Commission to use securitization to finance costs and expenses related to catastrophic wildfires that are just and reasonable, in the public interest, and maximize ratepayer savings.19 In previous financing orders we have provided the relevant statutory provisions to describe the elements of a securitization and the nature of our review and these are briefly summarized here for convenience only, and in case of any discrepancy the statutory language should be seen as controlling.